Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 Eventually he came back and knocked again.
 His friend asked again: ‘Who’s there?’
 The man replied: ‘It’s you at the door!’
 The friend opened the door: ‘Since you are me, come in!’
 (Mesnevi I, 3065-3075)

 Recognising (!) one’s own essence in the other (likeness) is love in perfection, it is that of the spiritual soul (see Chapter 1).
-This spiritual third part is its highest part and naturally also applies to sexuality.
+This spiritual upper half is its highest part and naturally also applies to sexuality.
 It is the consciousness of unity like the fingers on a hand.
-Earthly sex with Eros and Philia is only the maximum level of material, i.e. earthly union; therefore one individual remains separate from the other; and afterwards the ego regains the upper hand in them.
-In contrast, the spiritual level reaches a degree of fusion that can be illustrated by the aforementioned unity of the fingers: For it is the common ‘blood’ stream that makes the life of the individuals possible in the first place and furthermore shows their causal unity.
+Earthly sex with Eros and Philia is only the stage of material, i.e. earthly union; therefore one individual remains separate from the other; and afterwards the ego regains the upper hand in them.
+In contrast, the spiritual level reaches a degree of fusion that can be illustrated by the unity of the fingers, which are only separated from each other on the earthly level: For it is the common ‘blood’ stream that makes the life of the individuals possible in the first place and furthermore shows their causal unity.
 Reaching this dimension of consciousness – usually only with a partner – moves mountains in everyday life.
-Jesus attempts to illustrate this connection with the admittedly somewhat daring comparison of a mustard seed and a mountain (Mt 17:20).
-But such examples are not in short supply and need not only have such a global dimension as Gandhi, who led three hundred million Indians to liberation from the colonial tyranny of the British Empire.
+Jesus attempts to illustrate this result with the admittedly somewhat daring comparison of a mustard seed and a mountain (Mt 17:20).
+But such examples are not in short supply on an earthly scale and do not necessarily have to have such a global dimension as Gandhi, who led three hundred million Indians to liberation from the colonial tyranny of the British Empire.

 Spiritual unity consciousness in the relationship between two people spreads and first spreads to the neighbourhood and then to strangers.
-If I then no longer know any enemies in my consciousness – because I recognise their instinctual soul control, to which they are at the mercy of – I no longer have any around me, can no longer have any.
+If I then no longer know any enemies in my consciousness – because I recognise their instinctual soul control, to which they are at the mercy of – then I no longer have any around me, can no longer have any.
+Because they lose their opposition or (more often) disappear from my personal field of vision.

-It is immediately possible to try this out in everyday life by taking the following two steps: Realise that the meanest neighbour or the nastiest boss is attached to the same spiritual bloodstream as myself and that this bloodstream is nothing other than the divine life energy as the self-awareness of my inner likeness.
-Practice always decides what truth is, and practice is its proof.
+It is immediately possible to try this out in everyday life by taking the following two-step approach: Realise that the most evil neighbour or the nastiest boss is attached to the same spiritual bloodstream as myself and that this bloodstream is nothing other than the divine life energy.
+The test of the example, i.e. practice, always decides what the truth is.

 In sex, this can be done by thanking the two divine souls for the union during caresses.
-It means supplementing the foundations of drive-orientated Eros and loving Philia with the decisive element of Agape that looks through, i.e. completing the ascent of love up to the spiritual level; the latter consists of recognition and understanding.
-The physical experience of love now completed with agape is then the physical, emotional and now also spiritual partnership completion of love, its essence: ‘God is love’ (1 John 4:16).
+It means supplementing the foundations of drive-orientated Eros and loving Philia with the decisive element of Agape, which looks through, i.e. completing the ascent of love up to the spiritual level; the latter consists of recognition and understanding.
+The physical experience of love, now completed with agape, is then the physical, emotional and now also partially depersonalised completion of love, its essence: ‘God is love’ (1 John 4:16).

 The spiritually (!) conscious union with the beloved partner is growth and an upward journey to unity on the spiritual level (amor ascendens).
 Ibn Arabi formulates this in concrete terms by saying that the man’s aim is to ‘recognise God in the woman’.
 Lao Tse means the same thing when he says, ‘Affirm Tao in your neighbour’ (Tao Te King II, 54).

-As in all other areas of life and love, sex always contains the decision situation between a selfish-human (and therefore superficial) or a spiritual, looking through and sacrificing orientation towards agape.
-The former serves primarily one’s own material satisfaction, whereas true love reduces egocentric self-preservation to what is necessary and finds its actual fulfilment in the well-being of others.
+As in all other areas of life and love, sex always contains the decision situation between a selfish-human (and therefore superficial) or a spiritual, looking through and self-sacrificing orientation towards agape.
+The former serves primarily one’s own material satisfaction, whereas true love (see chapter 17) reduces egocentric self-preservation to what is necessary and finds its actual fulfilment in the well-being of others.
 This is partly at the expense of physical pleasure, although the size of the shares can be consciously changed.

 As far as the spiritual life is concerned, nothing comes for free.
 The general liberation from suffering must be paid for dearly.
-When Goethe has the chorus of angels recite in the final scene of Faust II (Bergschluchten): ‘We can redeem him who always strives!’, the emphasis is on everything, on always, on striving and on endeavour.
+When Goethe has the chorus of angels recite in the final scene of Faust II (Bergschluchten): ‘We can redeem him who always strives!’, the emphasis is on ‘always’ as well as on “strive” and also on ‘endeavour’.

 To get straight to the point: This striving consists of two parts.